Easy Scribble Stocking Cookie Tutorial

 Christmas Stocking Scribble Cookies are so much fun to make with kids and give even the littlest tots a chance to personalize their own treats.
-Grown ups bake and ice the cookies and once dry, hand them off to the kiddies to get creative with food coloring markers.
+Grown ups bake our Chocolate Cookie Dough Recipe and ice the cookies.
+Once dry, hand them off to the kiddies to get creative with food coloring markers.
 No muss, no fuss.
 Write their names, scribble a pattern, draw their favorite stick figure...let the kids go crazy while you wonder at their creative inspiration.

 ONE DAY AHEAD OR MORE: